hotkit/django-async/README.markdown

 Django has two major flaws when it comes to transaction handling:

 1. The Django transaction functionality fails to create composable transactions.
-2. The Django documentation makes a very poor recommendation about where to put the `django.middleware.transaction.TransactionMiddleware`.
+2. The [https://docs.djangoproject.com/en/dev/topics/db/transactions/](Django documentation) makes a very poor recommendation about where to put the `django.middleware.transaction.TransactionMiddleware`.

-The first problem is not going to get fixed in Django, but the second can be handled by
+The first problem is not going to get fixed in Django, but the second can be handled by putting the middleware in the right place -- that is, as early as possible.
+The only middleware that should run before the transaction middleware is any whose functionality relies on it being first.

-The path to happy transactions starts with the use of the transaction middleware described at <https://docs.djangoproject.com/en/dev/topics/db/transactions/>.
-This allows you to pretty much ignore transactions in your request handling code in Django.
-Note though that the Django documentation suggests that you put it in the wrong place.
-For best results you should always put it as early as you can, but certainly before things like the `django.contrib.sessions.middleware.SessionMiddleware` which will write to the database.

 Within the async task execution each task is executed decorated by `django.db.transaction.commit_on_success`. _This means that you cannot execute a task directly from within a page request if you are using the transaction middleware._